3-Fermion topological quantum computation: Fault-tolerant measurement-based quantum computation with Walker--Wang resource states

 \section{Fault-tolerant measurement-based quantum computation with Walker--Wang resource states}

 Measurement-based quantum computation provides an attractive route to implement the topological computation scheme introduced in Sec.~\ref{sec3FTQCScheme}.
 The computation proceeds by implementing single spin measurements on a suitably prepared resource state -- in this case the ground state(s) of the Walker--Wang model introduced in the previous section.
 In this section we introduce the general concepts required to implement fault-tolerant MBQC with Walker--Wang resource states, focusing on the \textbf{3F} anyon theory example.
+We begin by reviewing the cluster-state scheme of Ref.~\cite{Rau06} and then recast it in the Walker--Wang framework, before presenting our construction for \textbf{3F} MBQC.
+We emphasize that the architectural and resource requirements for this \textbf{3F} MBQC scheme are very similar to that of the fault-tolerant MBQC scheme of Ref.~\cite{Rau06}.
+In particular, the resource states can be prepared with a Clifford circuit acting on qubits arranged on a 2D grid (with only nearest-neighbour interactions).